-Submit this form to the PJM Manager-Transmission Operations Department (transops@pjm.com).
-Attach other pertinent documentation that would provide a complete understanding of the reason for the request.
+Submit this form to PJM via email to Attach other pertinent documentation that would provide a complete understanding of the reason for the request.
 PJM will contact the requestor with feedback on the status of this request or any questions.
-If you have any questions, please call the Manager-Transmission Operations Department at (610) 666-8976.
 PJM will communicate, coordinate analysis, and implementation dates with the impacted Transmission Owners(s).